One owner, lightly used.

 What could possible be wrong.

 Amazon boss Jeff Bezos and his deep-sea salvage crew have successfully raised enough wreckage from the seabed off Florida to rebuild two of the massive F-1 rocket engines that once powered NASA's Apollo missions.
-F-1 rocket from an Apollo engine A fixer-upper in mechanical terms "We found so much," Bezos said in a blog post …
+F-1 rocket from an Apollo engine A fixer-upper in mechanical terms "We found so much," Bezos said in a blog …

 One owner, lightly used.